LydmiLAB/Data-Science-Projects/README.md

-# Cleaning-tweets-from-toxic-comments
+# Cleaning-toxic-comments
-cleaning tweets from toxic comments BERT model
+cleaning tweets from toxic comments using BERT model